MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

 Every year Apple releases a new version of iOS, and with every release MobileFirst keeps a promise to our customers by ensuring compatibility with the latest version and embracing new iOS changes with minimal impact.
 With this year's release of Apple iOS11, MobileFirst is pleased to announce the support of iOS 11 on MobileFirst Platform Foundation v7.1 and v8.0.
 For more details, read through our [support plan for Android O and iOS 11](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/).

 The beta version of iOS 11 has been extensively tested with MFP and details can be seen [Compatibility tests for iOS 11.]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/).
 Complete features of MobileFirst Platform foundation has been tested on iOS11 seed build for versions v7.1 and v8.0.
-MobileFirst Platform Foundation v7.1, v8.0  is compatible with iOS 11 and all the functions works fine with the exception of a few UI glitches.
-The following features have been extensively tested
+MobileFirst Platform Foundation v7.1, v8.0 is compatible with iOS 11 and all the functions work well with the exception of a few UI glitches.
+The following features have been extensively tested:

 * OAuth authorization flow
 * Adapters